I Can't Stop Thinking About This Nancy Drew Ghost Theory

 The television adaptation of Nancy Drew hit The CW on Wednesday, introducing us to a Nancy who is more Veronica Mars than she is the precocious sleuth from the yellow paperbacks.

-On the new mystery soap, Horseshoe Bay resident Nancy is 18, and still reeling from her mom’s death months earlier.
+On the new mystery soap, Horseshoe Bay resident Nancy Drew (Kennedy McMann) is 18, and still reeling from her mom’s death months earlier.
 She’s working at a diner instead of heading off to college with her friends and, in her grief, is taking a break from her long-held hobby of sleuthing.
 That “break” ends when the wife of wealthy summer resident Ryan Hudson (Riley Smith) is found mysteriously dead at Nancy’s diner, and the ghost of Lucy Sable could be responsible.

 Advertisement